freemercury/ASTERIS_THU/README.md

 ## 💡 Examples

-We provide demo data that can be directly tested with ASTERIS.
+We provide demo data and pre-trained model that can be directly tested with ASTERIS.

 1. Download the demo data from [https://doi.org/10.5281/zenodo.17105027](https://doi.org/10.5281/zenodo.17105027).
 2. Unzip the archive and place the contents into `./test_datasets/`.